undark-lab/swyft/docs/source/quickstart.rst

     --> Posterior volume is converged. <--

+This "zooms in" to the relevant region of parameter space.
 The resulting marginal posteriors can be plotted:
 ::
     #train 2d marginals
     post = s.gen_2d_marginals(N = 15000)